toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2021/building-a-global-storage-for-vapor/index.md

 ---
 type: post
-slug: building-a-global-storage-for-vapor
 title: Building a global storage for Vapor
 description: This tutorial is about a shared global storage that you can implement using a common design pattern in Vapor 4.
 publication: 2021-12-16 16:20:00
-tags: Vapor, storage
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## The problem with app services